VladislavP05/TetriC/README.md

 ### Source Files

 - tetric.c - This is the main source file and the entry to the program.
 It intializes the SDL subsystems, starts the game, controls the fps and unloads all resources when quiting.
+- output.c - Creates the game window and renderer, renders the current frame and unloads video resources when quitting the game.
+- game.c - Contains the game logic and events and defines structs for holding block info.
+- input.c - Takes care of event handling and game controls.
-- input.c - Handles all events in the program...
+- var.c - Holds all common global varibles and structs.
-- output.c - Handles all rendering in the program...
+- util.c - Defines common functions used in the program.
-- game.c - Handeles all game logic...
+- log.c - Initializes the logging system when starting the program.
+When initalized provides functions for outputing a formated string with the current time and a custom message to file and/or console.
 - text.c - Currently not implemented...
-- var.c - Holds all global varibles and structs...
-- util.c - Defines common functions used in the program...
-- log.c - Handles logging...